h-yung/drinks/README.md

 ## Lessons learned
 It's clear I get carried away with CSS /styling even a very simple website...

-Asynchronous API calls with timeouts can wreak havoc on search result presentation, so it may be useful to add a storage layer for the results of each call (temporary objects in an array) that will be used to provide the next search result.
-This additional layer can then be cleared at the point of a new call, dumping the remaining search results of the previous call.
+Asynchronous API calls with timeouts can wreak havoc on search result presentation.
+Isolate the timeout or promise so that the remaining results of the earlier calls do not keep appearing in the current call.
+(Thanks [Arquimidio](https://github.com/Arquimidio)!)

 ## Related projects
 The more practical approach to this recipe recommendation (as noted above) was applied to a [business marketing website](https://unplanned-diversion-59th-st.netlify.app/).